halex5000/ld-articles/LaunchDarkly TypeScript/Using LaunchDarkly with TypeScript.md

 ## Using the React SDK in a TypeScript React Project

 If you try to use the React SDK within a React application that uses TypeScript, you may encounter some compiler errors or warnings initially.
-Fortunately, these are relatively easy to fix and, once fixed, you can use the SDK [as documented](https://docs.launchdarkly.com/sdk/client-side/react/react-web).
+Fortunately, these are relatively easy to fix and, once fixed, you can just use the SDK [as documented](https://docs.launchdarkly.com/sdk/client-side/react/react-web).

 Let's look at an example that uses Next.js via their [blog-starter-typescript](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript) template.
 The key changes that are required are in the `/pages/_app.tsx` that creates the root application component.
 Here is the original code.